tomeryeh/demo/cabble/docs/tutorial.md

 	}
 ```

+<b>Note</b> : For real time purpose we can use the [watchPosition](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/watchPosition) from Webapi with Leaflet.js, but to keep it simple Cabble send position every 3000 milliseconds.

+Now that we have a document into Cabble that correspond to the user position, let see how the candidites listen to it.

 <a name="sub_to_pos" ></a>
-###  Subscribe To Position updates
+###  Subscribe To Position update

-Cabble propose to the user some "candidates" for a ride in the curent map bounding box.
-A candidate is a taxi near the user if it is a customer and vice versa.
+Cabble users want to be aware about all the candidates not too far from him.

+From a Kuzzle point of view, this is done by a subscription on documents where position attribute match a filter based on geolocalisation.
 The subscribe filter for bounding box with the current use type is computed as follow in `subscribeToPositions` :

 ```javascript
 	var